|Deviant Login||Shop||Join deviantART for FREE||Take the Tour|

 going every which way--

-bones shifting in their axis,
+bones shifting in your axis,

 and all I know is that I cannot keep